ElementsProject/lightning/doc/lightning-checkmessage.7.md

-lightning-checkmessage -- Command to check a signature is from a node
+lightning-checkmessage -- Command to check if a signature is from a node
 =====================================================================

 SYNOPSIS